-Virtual Reality (VR) is helping enterprises meet this challenge through scalable, effective practice in simulated virtual environments.
+Virtual Reality (VR) is helping enterprises meet this challenge through scalable, effective practice in simulated virtual environments from day one.

 Getting started with Virtual Reality

 Through dozens of customer deployments, Strivr developed the proven framework on how to select, create, deploy and scale Virtual Reality training at the enterprise level.
 The following five steps will help you in getting started with Virtual Reality training in your organization.

 Five Virtual Training Best Practices

 Step 1: Identify company-wide goals.